staxrip/staxrip/md/test-build.md

 - in the media info folder view (Tools > Advanced) the context menu functionality did not work for sub folders
 - in same situations it wasn't possible to close the crop dialog due to an script error, now the message box showing the error has an additional exit button
 - fixed High DPI scaling bug in the navigation bar of the x265 dialog
-- in case the subtitle source file is mkv and has a title but the title was deleted in StaxRip it was still used
+- in case the audio or subtitle source file is mkv the original stream title was muxed even if it was deleted in StaxRip
 - line indentation wasn't preserved for multiline filter profiles

 ### Tweaks